Homemade Dijon Mustard Vinaigrette dressing is the ultimate salad dressing and much more!

 Jump to:

-📕 What is a vinaigrette?
+📕 What is a Vinaigrette?

+A vinaigrette is a salad dressing commonly prepared in France.
 Oil, vinegar, salt, and optionally mustard, make up a good vinaigrette emulsion.

 Vinaigrette was popularized in France.
-The word contains the french word vinegar, vinaigre.
+The word contains the French word vinegar, vinaigre.

-Dijon mustard doesn't only enhance the flavors of your mustard dressing but also helps to make it creamy because the mustard paste is an emulsifier.
+Dijon's mustard doesn't only enhance the flavors of your mustard dressing but also helps to make it creamy because the mustard paste is an emulsifier.

 🔪 How to make it?